Citation of United Kingdom legislation: Statutory instruments relating to Northern Ireland

-Citation of specific provisions within an Act or other instrument
+Citation of specific provisions within an act or other instrument

 Primary legislation

 Each distinct "enactment" within an Act of Parliament is called a section (abbreviated "s.", plural "ss.").
 Each section has a distinct number, in continual sequence from "s.
 1" (section one) onwards.
 If a section is subdivided or has subordinate elements, then these are known as subsections, each of which has a bracketed number; e.g., "s.
 1(4)" is subsection 4 of section 1.
 Subsections are subdivided in turn into paragraphs, which are identified by an italicised letter; e.g., "s.
 1(4)(c)".
 Subparagraphs are identified with lower-case Roman numerals; e.g., "s.
 1(4)(c)(viii)".
+The section sign is not used in citation.

 In schedules to an Act of Parliament, each distinct numbered element is called a paragraph (abbreviated "para."), which is subdivided in turn into subparagraphs.

 The sections within a lengthy or complex Act are sometimes grouped together for convenience to form a Part.
 A "Part" may in turn be subdivided into "chapters".
 Other groupings are occasionally found as well.

 When an amendment to an Act requires the insertion of a new section part of the way through a numerical sequence, then sequential capital letters are used following the appropriate number; thus, a new section inserted between s.
 1 and s.
 2 will be numbered "s.
 1A".

 The terminology for the structure of Acts and Measures of the devolved parliaments and assemblies follows that used for Westminster legislation.

-Parliamentary Bills
+Parliamentary bills

 During its passage through the Westminster Parliament, each proposed enactment forming part of a Bill is known as a clause, rather than as a section.
 For Scottish legislation, the term "section" is used for Bills as for Acts of the Scottish Parliament.